VirtualDOMinic/JS-RegEx-Notes/Regular Expressions (RegEx) Tutorial Notes.md

 ```
 The above regex would match "ninja" on its own, regardless of whether any other characters appear before or after the word.
 It will only match the first instance of "ninja" that it comes across, too.
 To see this in action, you can type in your own examples in the "test string" field on RegEx101.

-### Flags
+### A couple of flags
 #### Global
 To match all instances of the word ninja that appear, we need to add the global flag.
-On RegEx101, you can selectthis at the right hand side of the RegEx input field.
+On RegEx101, you can select this at the right hand side of the RegEx input field.
 In javascript, it would look like the following:
 ```javascript
 /ninja/g
 ```